indiejesus2/MovieDB/README.md

 Similar Movies & Recommendations

 A couple neat features included with TMDB is similar movies and recommendations based on a movie.
-While they both seem very much alike at first, similar movies are more comprised of sequals and recommendations are based on a film's multiple genres like romance and comedy or fantasy and sci-fi.
+While they both seem very much alike at first, similar movies are based on a film's multiple genres like romance and comedy or fantasy and sci-fi, and recommendations are more comprised of sequels or similar film types such as animation or .

 If similar movies or recommendations are chosen, the program will print five movie titles along with the year it was released.
 It will also provide a brief plot synopsis.

 Exit

 The CLI is built to repeat this process until the user types exit.

+License

+This gem is an open source under the terms of the MIT License.